dklieb/share/IPs_and_subnets.md

 - 172.0.0.0 - 172.255.255.255
 - 192.168.0.0 - 192.168.255.255

-Devices such as personal computers can have multiple internal IP addresses for communicating across different subnets on a network.
+Devices such as personal computers can have multiple internal IP addresses for communicating across different subnets on a network, provided that they have multiple

 ## External IP addresses

 External IP addresses are assigned to devices connected directly to the internet.
 Typically, devices such as corporate servers are assigned an external static IP address, meaning the address never changes.
-IP addresses for home internet connections are usually assigned by the ISP's DHCP server, and can change.
+IP addresses for home internet connections are usually assigned by the ISP's DHCP server, and can change without any notice.

 Servers and other supported devices can be assigned multiple external IP addresses.
-For example, a company may have a security policy that allows it to host a web server and an email server on the same physical server but they must maintain these services on separate IPs addresses.
+For example, a company may have a security policy that allows it to host a web server and an email server on the same physical server but they must maintain these services on separate IP addresses.

-Some devices including routers are configured with both internal and external IP addresses.
+Devices such as routers are configured with both internal and external IP addresses.
 This allows for communication with both the internal LAN and the internet simultaneously, while acting as a gateway for LAN devices to communicate with the internet.

 ## What is a subnet?